Research Team

 Associate Director

-Juan joined M.E’s Research team after having worked at Texas A&M University and Scion for almost 12 years.
-Juan specialises in the application of numerical methods, namely optimisation protocols (e.g. equilibrium models) as well as stochastic simulation, especially in contexts involving land-use change, ecosystem services, climate change, renewable energy, and natural hazards.
+Juan joined M.E Research after almost 12 years at Texas A&M University and Scion.
+Juan specialises in the application of numerical methods, namely optimisation protocols (e.g. equilibrium models) and stochastic simulation, especially in contexts involving land-use change, ecosystem services, climate change, renewable energy, and natural hazards.
+Juan currently leads a project funded by the Biological Heritage National Science Challenge to model the economic impacts from myrtle rust and Kauri dieback in New Zealand.

 Les Dowling